jmoenig/Snap/DEVLOG.md

     * new "sigmoid" easing function in the animations library
     * new EDC Early Maths Microworlds, thanks, Zak Kolar and Bernat!
     * new "writing and formating" library, thanks, Tethrarxitet!
+    * new "Lisp code..." entry in blocks context menu
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree